Watch Finishings and Decorative Techniques

 Plique-à-Jour

 This enameling technique is similar to cloisonné enameling.
 The enamel is applied in partitions divided by a thin wire.
-However, there is no base or backing on the final product.
+However, the final product does not have a base or backing.
 The result is very similar to a stained-glass window.

 Sand-Blasted